-You will also sample cells from a white colony not producing red fluorescent protein and will set up control tubes carrying the two plasmids: pARA and pARA-R. The figure on the following page shows the important components on the pARA and pARA-R plasmids, including the two sites where the DNA primers will bind.
+You will also sample cells from a white colony not producing red fluorescent protein and will set up control tubes carrying the two plasmids: pARA and pARA-R. Figure 5-EXT.4 shows the important components on the pARA and pARA-R plasmids, including the two sites where the DNA primers will bind.
 PCR replicates the DNA sequence between those two sites.